zurb/foundation-apps/README.md

 * `iconic`: A set of 24 icons from the folks at [Iconic](https://useiconic.com/).
 * `tests`: Unit tests for the Angular modules.

+## Versioning

+Foundation for Apps follows semver, so we won't introduce breaking changes in minor or patch versions.
+The `master` branch will always have the newest changes, so it's not necessarily production ready.
+The `stable` branch will always have the most recent stable version of the framework.

 ## Contributing

 We love feedback!
 Help us find bugs and suggest improvements or new features.
 Follow us on Twitter at [@ZURBFoundation](https://twitter.com/zurbfoundation) to keep up-to-date with what's new, or to just shoot the breeze.